tterb/Atomic-Monokai-Syntax/README.md

   ***Update:*** I've also developed a complimentary UI for this syntax-theme, so if you like this package, check out **[Atomic Design UI]**.
 <br>

-*Keep in mind, this is my first attempt at creating a syntax theme for Atom, so if there are any issues please feel free to let me know and I'll do my best to fix them.*
+*This is my first attempt at creating a syntax theme for Atom, so if there are any issues please feel free to let me know and I'll do my best to fix them.*
 <br>
 <br>